pnp-minh/junior-fe-assignment/part-1-algorithms/README.md

 ## Instructions

-Complete both questions in the provided JavaScript files.
+Complete all three questions in the provided JavaScript files.
 Write clean, well-commented code and consider edge cases.

 **Important**: Do NOT use built-in methods that directly solve the problem (e.g., `.reverse()` for Question 1)